danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/Articles/Getting-Started.md

 ## Conclusion

 That's about it.
-Enjoy using this library to create deck-based apps in SwiftUI!
+I hope you enjoy using this library to create deck-based apps in SwiftUI!